magento/knowledge-base/src/Troubleshooting/General/magento-2.4.0-known-issue-export-tax-rates-does-not-work.md

 ---
 title: Magento 2.4.0 known issue - Export Tax Rates does not work
-labels: Magento Commerce Cloud,Magento Commerce,troubleshooting,known issues,button,export tax rates,2.4.0
+labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,button,export tax rates,known issues,troubleshooting
 ---

 This article provides a solution for a Magento 2.4.0 known issue where the Export Tax Rates button does not work.